-Watching actress (she plays Kenna on the TV shoe Reign) Caitlin Stasey’s confessional about sexism in Hollywood, we’re reminded that just because someone’s life seems blessed, it doesn’t mean they don’t experience the same challenges and BS as anyone else.
+Watching actress Caitlin Stasey (she plays Kenna on the TV show, Reign)‘s confessional about sexism in Hollywood, we’re reminded that just because someone’s life seems blessed, it doesn’t mean they don’t experience the same challenges and BS as anyone else.

 The BS that is sexism